-Sterling Impression Animal Rehabilitation Center of New England 2017.
+Sterling Impression Animal Rehabilitation Center of New England 2021.
 All rights reserved

 Dr. Marjorie C. McMillan DVM, DACVR, CCRP

-1008 East Street, Walpole, MA 02081 | Email: SterlingImpression@gmail.com | Call: (508) 668 - 7946
+1008 East Street, Walpole, MA 02081 | Email: SterlingImpression@gmail.com | Call: (508) 668 - 7946 (SWIM)

-STERLING IMPRESSION ANIMAL REHABILITATION CENTER
+STERLING IMPRESSION ANIMAL REHABILITATION

-Dr. McMillan graduated summa cum laude from The Ohio State University of Veterinary Medicine and has been practicing for 45 years.
+Dr. McMillan graduated summa cum laude from The Ohio State University of Veterinary Medicine and has been practicing for 49 years.
 In addition to specializing in avian medicine, Dr. McMillan is Board Certified Veterinary Radiologist which required internships at Angell Animal Medical Center, Tufts Veterinary School and University of California Davis.